- Small-group day trip from Vienna to the Wachau Valley

 - Admire the picturesque landscape as you tour the Austrian countryside by comfortable coach

 Besides the highlights, you’ll break away from the crowds to also see the more authentic and off-the-beaten-track landscapes.
-And go even farther afield to visit a rustic wine cave with a 450-year-old wine press set high in the steep slopes of the vineyards, an exclusive visit which is not open to the general public.
-Nearby, you also have the chance to visit the valley's oldest church, dating back to the year 987.
+You also have the chance to visit the valley's oldest church, dating back to the year 987.

 Arrive in the UNESCO-listed Dürnstein – a picturesque medieval town famous for being where Richard the Lionheart was held captive in 1192.
 There, enjoy some free time to explore the streets and the castle ruins.
 Afterwards you'll go for lunch in a traditional family-run Austrian wine tavern (not included).

 Then, sit back and enjoy the spectacular scenery while driving deep into the valley.
 On a relaxing 70-minute scenic Danube river cruise from Spitz to Melk, you’ll take in the Wachau Valley from yet another perspective—the middle of the majestic River Danube.
-Before returning back to Vienna, you'll see Melk Abbey (Stift Melk), a world-famous Benedictine abbey founded in 1089.
+Before returning back to Vienna, you'll see Melk Abbey (Stift Melk) - entrance included during the winter months, a world-famous Benedictine abbey founded in 1089.
 Located above the town of Melk on a rocky outcrop, this impressive monastic site boasts stunning views of the Danube river down below.